Fast collision detection library.

 How fast is OZCollide?

-OZCollide has been already used successfully to solve collision detection of hundreds of movable entities inside world geometry represented by tens of thousands of triangles and it never exceeded 5% of total CPU on a PIII-700Mhz.
+OZCollide has been already used successfully to solve collision detection of hundreds of movable entities inside world geometry represented by tens of thousands of triangles and it never exceeded 5% of total CPU on an old PIII-700Mhz.
 Also, OZCollide is "memory-friendly" and avoid allocation as much as possible preferring large chunk of memory at once (that is also limits memory fragmentation) which is especially appreciable for consoles development.

 Can I freely use OZCollide in my commercial program?

 Absolutely.
 OZCollide is released under the LGPL license.

 However, please note that OZCollide can be only as a DLL (non-static).
 For a commercial project with a FreeBSD license (that allows static library), please contact me.

 Who are using OZCollide?

 Many video games companies have now opted for OZCollide, for its ease of use,